 To determine the width of the rectangle

-Here it is more an aesthetic question; one can like a headband more or less thin; it is a matter of taste but also of comfort.
+Here it’s more an aesthetic question; you can like a headband thinner or thicker; it’s a matter of taste but also comfort.

 For my part, I chose to make a medium-sized headband (neither too thin nor too wide) which corresponds to 5cm once finished.